apache/systemds/README.md

 SystemML can run in distributed mode as well as in local standalone mode.
 We'll operate in standalone mode in this guide.
-After you built SystemML from source (`mvn clean package`), the standalone mode can be executed either on Mac/Unix using the `./bin/systemml` script or on Windows using the `.\bin\systemml.bat` batch file.
+After you build SystemML from source (`mvn clean package`), the standalone mode can be executed either on Linux or OS X using the `./bin/systemml` script, or on Windows using the `.\bin\systemml.bat` batch file.

 If you run from the script from the project root folder `./` or from the `./bin` folder, then the output files from running SystemML will be created inside the `./temp` folder to keep them separate from the SystemML source